-Use of stable isotope labelled growth media for protein and lipid NMR analyses
+Use of stable isotope labeled growth media for protein and lipid NMR analyses

-In the following article, two publications from the journal Nature Communications are presented.
-In both papers stable isotope labelled rich growth media were used for NMR protein interaction analysis.
+In the following article, we present two publications from the journal Nature Communications.
+In both papers stable isotope labeled rich growth media were used for NMR protein interaction analysis.
 The media were produced for culturing E. coli.
 As shown in the second paper, the media can also be used for other bacteria

 How did stable isotope protein expression advance the research on human norovirus?

 Human norovirus infection is the most common cause of gastroenteritis worldwide.
 However, due to the frequent occurrence of new virus variants, antivirals and vaccines have made treatment and prevention challenging.

 The 2019 Nature Communications paper entitled “A post-translational modification of human Norovirus capsid protein attenuates glycan binding” sheds light on the mechanism of infection.
 Stable-isotope-labeled-rich-growth-media were used.

 Binding of human noroviruses to histo blood group antigens (HBGAs) is relevant for the infection, but how this step promotes the infection of host cells is unknown.
 Using protein- nuclear magnetic resonance, mass spectrometry and crystallography, researchers investigated HBGA binding to the P- domain of a viral strain.